10 Best Dog-Friendly Beaches in Georgia 2025

 • Address: 40568 Whitewater Creek Rd NW Atlanta, GA- 30327

-Other amenities like outdoor showers, changing rooms, food stalls, tennis courts, dog parks, etc. are available on the shore.
+Other amenities, such as outdoor showers, changing rooms, food stalls, tennis courts, and dog parks, are available on the shore.
 Pups can roam freely inside the fenced dog park at times.
 Parking is limited and paid.
 Visitors need to pay $1 per hour to park here.
 People enjoy hiking, beach volleyball, and other activities.

-The famous Hilton Head Resort is close to Burkes Beach.
-The Chaplin Community Park is situated right next to the shore.
+The famous Hilton Head Resort is close to Burke’s Beach.
+Chaplin Community Park is situated right on the shore.
 Beachgoers can easily rent umbrellas and beach chairs to settle down on the sand and enjoy picnics and sunbathing.

 • Nearby Attractions: Shelter Cove Community Park, Folly Field Beach Park.